D0urada/oxigenweb-teste/README.md

 	npm start

-if you want to generate the docs files, run:
+if you want to generate the dist files, run:

 	npm run build